CloudParallax/parallax/README.md

 ### Cleaning Up Demo Content

 When ready to start your project, you can safely remove:
-- `web/templates/splash.templ` - Demo splash page template
+- Demo splash page templates in `web/templates/`
-- `internal/handlers/counter.go` - Counter demo handlers
+- Counter demo handlers in `internal/handlers/`
-- `LoadCounterHandler` function call in `internal/handlers/handlers.go`
+- Demo route registrations in your handlers

 ## 🔧 Customization